Family Holidays Cyprus: 15 Honest Lessons From 20 Years of Helping Families Plan Their Trip

 Our second summer here, we watched a British family of five try to reach Coral Bay by bus from Paphos.
 Two connections, a missed transfer, a screaming toddler, and a collapsible pushchair that wouldn’t collapse.
 They arrived ninety minutes later, sunburned from the bus stop wait, and spent the first hour on the beach in recovery mode.

 One critical detail: book car seats in advance.
 We once helped a family in August who arrived to find every infant seat in Paphos already rented.
-If your child relies on a specific seat, bring your own.
+If your child relies on a specific seat type, bring your own.
 We arrange car hire and baby equipment through our extra services.

 The verdict: A rental car isn’t a luxury here.
 It’s infrastructure.
 Book it when you book your flights.